arsjobus/mine-out/readme.md

 ---

-## Build Instructions
+## Build Instructions (Using CMake)

-1. Clone or download the source code.
+1. Clone or download the project.

-2. Open a terminal and navigate to the project directory.
+2. Open Terminal and cd into the project directory.

-3. Edit the Makefile if necessary to match your Homebrew installation path:

-* For Apple Silicon (M1/M2), the SFML path is usually:
-  /opt/homebrew/opt/sfml

-* For Intel Macs, it might be:
-  /usr/local/opt/sfml
+3. Create a new build directory:

+   `mkdir build`

+4. Run CMake to configure the project:

+   `cmake -S . -B build`

-4. Build the game by running:
+5. Build the game:
-   make

-5. After a successful build, run the game executable by running:
-   ./game
+   `cmake --build build`

+6. Run the game:

+   `./build/game`

 ---